danielle076/java_basics/src/K_DecisionMakingStatements/IfThenElse/readme.md

 - When the user is 25 or older: You may purchase alcohol without restrictions.
 - When the user is between 18 and 25: You may buy alcohol, but you must show your ID.

-Create the decision structure (if/else if/else) below.
+Create the decision structure (if/else if/else) with the given code below.

     import java.util.Scanner;